2017 GLSEN Respect Awards Honorees

 GLSEN has led the way on LGBTQ issues in K-12 education since 1990.
-Through ground-breaking original research, innovative program development, student leadership and educator training, community organizing, and targeted state and federal advocacy, GLSEN has seen the impact of its work with the development of educational resources, direct engagement of youth and educators, and national programs like GLSEN’s Day of Silence, GLSEN’s No Name-Calling Week, and GLSEN’s Ally Week.
+Through ground-breaking original research, innovative program development, student leadership and educator training, community organizing, and targeted state and federal advocacy, GLSEN has seen the impact of its work with the development of educational resources, direct engagement of youth and educators, and national programs like GLSEN’s Day of Silence and GLSEN’s Ally Week.

 Ann Clark, Educator of the Year

 Ann Clark is being honored for her commitment to ensuring all students can attend classrooms where they are safe, affirmed, and see themselves included in the curriculum.

 A native of Greensboro, North Carolina, Ann Clark’s career in education began as a teacher in Virginia.
 She first received her B.A. in English from Davidson College.
 She then went on to receive a Master’s Degree in Special Education from the University of Virginia, and also holds a certification in educational leadership from the University of North Carolina at Greensboro.